 You should definitely give this homemade cleaner a go!
 Let me know if it worked for you as well as it has worked for me.

-To clean grout, all you need is an old toothbrush.
+To clean grout, all you need is an old toothbrush or a utility brush.
 If you don’t already have one, treat yourself to a new toothbrush and use your old one as a grout cleaning brush.
-You may also get a high duty grout brush designed particularly for the task.
+You may also get a high-duty grout brush designed particularly for the task.

 As nice as it is to see your grout clean again, wouldn’t it have been preferable if there had never been any stains to deal with in the first place?
 In the future, make housework even easier by cleaning and maintaining your grout on a regular basis before it becomes out of control.
 Here are a few easy ways to keep dirt and grime at bay:

-Seal your grout once a year to prevent discoloration.
+- Seal your grout once a year to prevent discoloration.
 The sealant forms a barrier that prevents unattractive stains and dirt accumulation, so you won’t need to use your homemade grout cleaning.
+Use a daily shower cleaner like this to make this job easier.

-Once a week, mop tile floors with water and suds, but go light on the detergent!
+- Once a week, mop tile floors with water and soap, but go light on the soap.
 If you use too much, the residue may attract more dirt once the floor dries.

-When exposed to moisture, the grout may serve as a breeding ground for mildew, but it is not the only area where the fungus can grow.
+- When exposed to moisture, the grout may serve as a breeding ground for mildew, but it is not the only area where the fungi can grow so be sure to clean your bathroom on a regular basis.
+I love to use green cleaning methods to clean my bathroom.

 3 Reasons To Have Your Tile Cleaned Regularly